rbtcollins/bitnami-docker/gke/wordpress/README.md

 A [secret key store](http://kubernetes.io/v1.0/docs/user-guide/secrets.html) is intended to hold sensitive information such as passwords, access keys, etc. Having this information in a key store is safer and more flexible then putting it in to the pod definition.

-We'll create a key store to save the sensitive configuration parameters of our Wordpress deployment.
+We'll create a key store to save the sensitive configuration parameters of our deployment.
 This includes, but is not limited to the database password, session tokens, cloud storage access key id and secret.

-Lets begin by encoding our secrets in base64, starting with the database password.
+Begin by encoding our secrets in base64, starting with the database password.

 ```bash
 $ base64 -w128 <<< "secretpassword"